danielstocks/jQuery-Collapse/README.rst

         $("#demo").collapse();
     </script>

-*Note*: If you're using the plugin on different pages on the same domain, you'll have to have unique cookie names to avoid conflict.
-Use the "cookie" option to set a unique name.
+*Note*: If you're using the plugin on different pages on the same domain, you'll have to have a unique cookie name for each instance to avoid conflict.
+Use the "cookie" option to set a unique cookie name.

 Options
 -------